Ex094/FariX/README.md

 - Get blog post list by Section
 - Get blog post list by Author
 - Front End Design
+- Post Comments
+- WYSIWYG Editor for Post Editor
-- Author Login (10% Done)
+- Author Authentication
 - Author can publish post from Admin panel via restricted rights (Will be removed, Insecure)

 <h2>To be done: </h2>
 - Create Custom Admin Panel
 - Create Custom Author Panel
 - Ability to make a draft before publishing post
-- WYSIWYG Editor for Post Editor
 - Registering Page
-- Upload Images for Posts
-- Post Comment
+- Add an Image for Post
+- Author can delete comments on his posts from the front end
+- Reply to guest comments